Find a spider by...

 |

 The correct species name for this spider is uncertain.
-It was previously considered to be Misgolas pulchellus but
+It was previously considered to be a Dyarcyops species then Misgolas pulchellus but

-Raven and Wishart have stated that the species called M. pulchellus is synonymous
+Raven and Wishart have stated that the species once called M. pulchellus is synonymous

-with Arbanitis longipes, a spider found in the Greater Brisbane region of South-east Queensland.
-Like A. longipes the Toowoomba tube
+with Arbanitis longipes, a spider found in the Greater Brisbane region of South-east Queensland east of the Darling Downs.
+These authors described

-Spider(s) with a very similar appearance: Arbanitis longipes, Euoplos species and some Namea and Aname species.
+Spider(s) with a very similar appearance: Arbanitis longipes, Euoplos grandis and some Namea and Aname species.

 Email Ron Atkinson for more information.